MediaWorks New Zealand: Local services

-Coromandel FM was a regional Coromandel Peninsula radio network with a Hot AC music format and hourly Radio Live News updates.
+Coromandel FM was a regional radio network in Coromandel Peninsula with a Hot AC music format and hourly Radio Live News updates.
 It was officially launched by station manager Warren Male in December 1992, but began as short trial broadcasts on Pauanui-Tairua and Whitianga-Whangamata during previous summers.
 Under a contract with MediaWorks New Zealand, independent affiliate Coromandel FM Limited also operates The Breeze Mercury Bay and The Rock Mercury Bay from Thames.
 Coromandel FM is now More FM Coromandel.